-- 1. Serve as Chair of the Nominating Committee (see WSSA Constitution, Article VIII, and 4.27 and 4.27.1). - 2.
+- 1. Serve as Chair of the Nominating Committee (see WSSA Constitution, Article VIII, and 4.27 and 4.27.1).
+Ensure that new members of the Board of Directors receive a copy of the constitution and MOP, which outline their responsibilities to the society. - 2.
 After receiving election results from the Executive Secretary, notify all candidates of the results and report the results at the next annual Business Meeting - 3.
 Serve as an experienced advisor to the Board of Directors for the year following the Presidential term.